wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 ## Windows Edge Browser

-Here's a way to get a bit of Windows on your Mac.
-The Edge browser.
+Here's a way to get a bit of Microsoft on your Mac - the Edge browser, now built on Google Chrome.

 1. <a target="_blank" href="https://www.microsoftedgeinsider.com/en-us/download?platform=macos">Download Beta, Dev, and Canary Channel Insider builds of the Microsoft Edge for your Mac from Microsof'ts Insider website at https://www.microsoftedgeinsider.com/en-us/download?platform=macos</a>